-What Happens To Your Body When You Retain Gas
+How to Prevent Gas and What Happens When You Retain It

-Most of the time, expelling gases is quite embarrassing.
-Especially, when you are around other people.
-In such moments, you might try holding it in, instead of having to go through potential embarrassment.
+Most of the time, expelling gases is quite embarrassing, especially when you are around other people.
+In such moments, you’ll usually try to hold it in, instead of having to go through potential embarrassment.
 In this article we’ll be looking at how to prevent gas, and also what happens when you retain it.

 Urinating, defecating, vomiting, and pretty much everything related to the expulsion of waste is unpleasant to us, and does nothing to improve our image.
 However, it’s something completely natural.